Washington State

 You can have a good visit at any time, but it’s nice to know what to expect when you come to Washington.
 Here’s what every season has to offer:

-- 💐🍂 Late Spring and Early Fall – Fewer crowds, great weather, and pretty blooms or fall foliage make these the best seasons to visit.
+- 💐🍂 Late Spring and Early Fall – Fewer crowds, great weather, and pretty blooms or fall foliage make these the best seasons to visit both Western and Eastern Washington.

-- 🌞 Summer – Expect crowds, but the days will be long, clear, and bright and summer is prime time for hiking and other outdoor activities.
+- 🌞 Summer – Expect crowds, but the days will be long, clear, and bright.
+Summer is prime time for hiking, water activities, and socializing, but they can be affected by wildfires.

-- 🌼🌦️ Early Spring, Late Fall – Expect rain and unpredictable weather, but if you come prepared you’ll still find many fun things to do.
+- 🌼🌦️ Early Spring, Late Fall – Expect rain and unpredictable weather in Western Washington.
+But if you come prepared, you’ll still find many fun things to do.

-- ❄️ Winter – This is the cloudiest, rainiest and darkest season to visit, but it’s also the least crowded and the best time for winter sports.
+- ❄️ Winter – This is the cloudiest and darkest season to visit.
+Western Washington sees lots of rain, while Eastern Washington will have snow.
+But winter is also the least crowded season and the best time for winter sports.

 🚌 Getting In & Around

-You’ve got tons of transportation options to choose from when visiting The Evergreen State.
+There are a wealth of transportation options to choose from when visiting Washington.
 Pick and choose what’s best for you depending on what you want to do.

-- ✈️ Airports – The majority of visitors will fly into SEATAC.
-If you’re visiting eastern Washington, you’re more likely to fly into GEG.
+- ✈️ Airports – The majority of visitors will fly into SeaTac.
+If you’re visiting Eastern Washington, you’ll likely fly into GEG.

 - 🚗 Driving – You don’t need a car in large cities like Seattle, but rent one to visit smaller towns or get to hiking trails.

-- 🚇 Public Transit – Public transit is great in most cities, but gets sparser in less populated areas.
+- 🚇 Public Transit – Public transit is available in most cities, but gets sparser in less populated areas.

 - 📲 Ride Share – Uber and Lyft rideshare services are readily available in larger cities.

-- 🚴♀️ Biking – Washington is considered the most bike-friendly state in America.
+- 🚴♀️ Biking – Washington is one of the most bike-friendly states in America.
 Bring your bike, or easily rent one!

-- 🛴 Scooters – There is some access to Link and Lime scooters in cities like Seattle and Tacoma.
+- 🛴 Scooters – You can easily access Link and Lime scooters in cities like Seattle and Tacoma.

-- 🚶♀️ Walking – Most major cities are walkable, and downtown areas of smaller towns can be explored on foot.
+- 🚶♀️ Walking – Most major cities have walkable pockets, and downtown areas of small towns can be explored on foot.

 - ⛴️ Ferries – The ferry system in Washington is expansive.
-Some places are accessible only by ferry!
+You’ll need it to get to islands like Vashon or the San Juans.

 👉 Tips & Things to Know